-Shorter stems move the rider’s weight further back behind the front contact patch, helping to tackle steep and rough terrain, while reducing the effort required to manual.
+Shorter stems move the rider’s weight further behind the front contact patch, helping to tackle steep and rough terrain without pitching forward, while reducing the effort required to manual.

-The distance between the front axle and the fork’s steering axis — the line running through the centre of the head tube, about which the fork rotates when steering.
+Definition: The distance between the front axle and the fork’s steering axis (the line running through the centre of the head tube), about which the fork rotates when steering.

 Fork offset is made up by the forwards sweep of the fork crown and the placement of the axle in front of the lower legs.